numocash/strat-maker/README.md

 Features:

 - Aggregate of constant-sum liquidity pools with spaced strike prices
-- Reserve the right to swap on liquidity with built in, overcollateralized lending
+- Reserve the right to swap on liquidity with built in, overcollateralized, liquidation-free lending
 - Custom fee settings within each pair with inherent, optimal, on-chain routing between them
 - Liquidity can be constricted to one trading direction (partial fill limit order)
-- Compounding fees
+- Auto-compounding fees
 - Single contract architecture

 ## Benchmarking